Find and join a Sacco

 - Remove members who no longer belong (members with active loans or savings cannot be removed)

-Saccos can optionally set up on-chain governance — giving members the power to vote on group decisions using blockchain-based proposals.
-Every vote is recorded on the blockchain and cannot be altered.
+Wechezaji uses on-chain governance only — all decisions are recorded on the blockchain.
+There is no separate off-chain voting system.
+Every Sacco can choose its own parameters (like voting period and quorum), but the core process is always fully on-chain.
 The governance system works the same way as the main Shirikia DAO governance — the same proposal lifecycle, voting, delegation, and execution process.
 The only difference is that it applies to your Sacco’s decisions instead of the platform as a whole.On-chain governance requires all participating members to have a connected wallet on the Base network.

 Step 1: Create your governance token